Joshiman/Joshiman.github.io/_posts/2020-03-10-Creating_json_from_loginData.md

 excerpt: "Exploratory data analysis, Data Science, Messy Data"
 mathjax: "true"
 ---
-### The objective of this work is to creat a stratigraphy data with name, its depth and its respective measured distance (md)  and true vertical distance(tvd).
-To do this two json file are presented.
+### The objective of this work is to create stratigraphic data with its name, depth and with their respective true vertical distance (tvd) and measured distance (md).
+To do this two JSON files are presented.
               1: stratigraphy.json
               2: wellpath.json